 Art volunteers give of their time and themselves to give patients an Expressive Art experience that is therapeutic by helping reduce the stress and anxiety sometimes associated with illness and hospitalization.

-Back (L-R): Diana Boehnert, Coordinator of ART for Healing, Volunteers Pam Graves and Annie Cagenello, Eileen Pelletier, Manager, Volunteer Services.
+Back (L-R): Diana Boehnert, former Coordinator of ART for Healing, Volunteers Pam Graves and Annie Cagenello, Eileen Pelletier, Manager, Volunteer Services.
 Front (L-R): Volunteers Margot Callahan and Deb Peavey

 “I’ve never done art before.
 It was fun to do something creative and it was a pleasure for me to do it because I was feeling down and it really give me the courage to do it.
 I like it.”